Please login first

 Submissions should be submitted by the authors online by registering at https://ecrs2023.sciforum.net/, and using the “Submit Abstract” function once logged into the system.

-3. If the abstract is accepted for this conference, the author is requested to submit the manuscript, and optionally, a poster, a slides presentation (in PDF), or a short video presentation (max.
-3–5 minutes), up to the submission deadline of 8 September 2023.
+3. If the abstract is accepted for this conference, the author is optional to submit a short proceeding paper (3-6 pages), a poster, a slides presentation (in PDF), or a short video presentation (max.
+3–5 minutes), up to the submission deadline of 26 September 2023.

 4. The conference proceedings papers and presentations will be available at https://ecrs2023.sciforum.net/ for discussion during the time of the conference, 7-21 November 2023.

 5. All submissions will be reviewed using the powerful text comparison tool iThenticate.
 This procedure aims to prevent scholarly and professional plagiarism.
-Submissions will then be peer-reviewed by conference committees.
+Submissions will then be peer-reviewed by conference committees based on originality/novelty, quality of presentation, scientific soundness, interest to the readers, overall merit and English level.
 After the conference, all submissions will be published on sciforum.net, and only the proceeding paper (3-6 pages) will be published in the MDPI Environmental Sciences Proceedings journal ( ISSN: 2673-4931).

 Note: Publication of proceedings paper is free of charge.